zulip/zulip-mobile/docs/architecture/realtime.md

     exclusively by the long-poll loop in `startEventPolling`, when it finds the event queue has expired.
-  * It's set to false on an `INITIAL_FETCH_COMPLETE` action -- which is dispatched exclusively by `fetchEssentialInitialData`, just before it dispatches a `startEventPolling` action.
+  * It's set to false on an `INITIAL_FETCH_COMPLETE` action -- which is dispatched exclusively by `fetchInitialData`, just before it dispatches a `startEventPolling` action.

 Essentially, the `AppDataFetcher` React component is used as a way of